Master of Arts in Teaching (M.A.T.) Special Education/Moderate Disabilities

 “At Mount Holyoke College we have a long history of educating marginalized communities.
 Meeting the needs of diverse learners is integral to all of our graduate teacher licensure programs.”

-Ruth Hornsby, assistant director of Teacher Licensure Programs
+Ruth Hornsby, associate director of Teacher Licensure Programs

 What we offer